kmxz/overlayfs-tools/README.md

 Warning
 --------
-- Only works for regular files, symbolic links and directories.
+- Only works for regular files and directories.
 Do not use it on OverlayFS with device files, socket files, etc..
 - Hard links may be broken (i.e. resulting in duplicated independent files).
+- The current version only take care about file content.
+All attributes (owner, mode, time, etc.) will be lost.
 - This program only works for OverlayFS with only one lower layer.
 - It is recommended to have the OverlayFS unmounted before running this program.